 Here are some possible ways:

 - Clear your workspace every day.
-If you’re working at home in a communal space like the lounge or dining room table, clear your laptop and work the end of the day and put it to one side.
+If you’re working at home in a communal space like the lounge or dining room table, clear your work space at the end of the day and put your laptop and work-related stuff to one side.
 It will help set work-home boundaries since we now feel like we are living at work.

 - If you have an office space, clean it up at the end of every day.
 This gives you a way to sort your work as you tidy-up and helps clarify what needs to be prioritised the next day.

 Write down your top 5 tasks for the next day.
 I do this every day and I do it on post-its.
 A friend emails herself every evening with her “to-do” list for the next day.
 Write it on a piece of paper and put it on your closed laptop.
 Do you have a whiteboard or task list on your phone?

 These top 5 tasks don’t have to be all work-related and can include personal tasks.